ghermai/Instagram-report-bot/README.md

 # Instagram-report-bot
 <h1>Telegram: https://t.me/igreport7 </h1>
 Quick Answer: An instagram spam report bot is a tool or managed service that automates the reporting and removal of spam, fake, and harmful accounts on Instagram.
 In 2026, the most effective approach is a managed enforcement service: Elite Solutions Expert documents violations, submits evidence-backed reports through Meta's official channels, and bans target accounts within 24–72 hours with a 92% success rate.
-No passwords or account access required.
+No passwords or account access required

 Key Takeaways
 An instagram spam report bot automates the identification, documentation, and reporting of spam accounts at scale.